Have Questions?

 219-762-9557

-Porter-Starke Services Inc has been offering recovery rehabilitation to people who reside in Portage, Indiana and who are battling with substance abuse disorders.
+Porter-Starke Services Inc has been offering recovery rehabilitation to people who reside in Portage, IN. and who are battling with substance abuse disorders.
 As such, Porter-Starke Services Inc provides a range of services including brief intervention approach, group therapy, contingency management/motivational incentive, rational emotive behavioral therapy, group therapy, substance abuse counseling approach and others using its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This treatment program also believes that results are best achieved by providing individual services to each client.
 To this end, it has been specializing in a wide range of personalized treatments like active duty military, social skills development, persons with post-traumatic stress disorder, clients referred from the court/judicial system, persons with eating disorders, programs for the hearing impaired and more.
 In the same way, this addiction treatment program offers these services in the following settings - inpatient treatment centers, detoxification centers, long term rehab centers, outpatient substance abuse counseling, short term rehab centers and more.